amrita122/90DaysOfDevOps/2025/docker/solution.md

-## 📌 Week 5: Docker Basics & Advanced Challenge
+## Week 5: Docker Basics & Advanced Challenge
 Welcome to the Week 5 Docker Challenge!
 In this task, you will work with Docker concepts and tools taught by Shubham Bhaiya.
 This challenge covers the following topics:

-- **Introduction and Purpose**: Understand Docker’s role in modern development.
+- **Introduction and Purpose**: Understand Dockerâ€™s role in modern development.
 - **Virtualization vs. Containerization**: Learn the differences and benefits.
 - **Build Kya Hota Hai**: Understand the Docker build process.
 - **Docker Terminologies**: Get familiar with key Docker terms.